lake-bramlett/language-suggester/README.md

 ## Description

-_A client-based application that take user input data and makes a suggestion of a programming language that may interest them based on their answers._
+_A client-based application that take user input data and makes a suggestion of a programming language that may interest them based on their answers.
+Visit https://lake-bramlett.github.io/language-suggester for the hosted page._

 ## Setup/Installation Requirements